smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 NUMBER-OF-ERRORS field allows to provide feedback about connection quality to sender by receiver; it is a normalized number of bit errors which have been error-corrected when the packet being acknowledged, was received by receiver.
 If error correction is not employed, this field SHOULD be zero.
 This information SHOULD be used by sending-side PHY level to optimize power consumption.

-Hmp-Ack-Nack-Packet with IS-LOOP-ACK flag is generated either by destination, or by the node which has found that the next hop already has NEXT-HOP-ACKS flag (see details in 'Guaranteed Uni-Cast' section above); generating node always specifies itself as a target.
+Hmp-Ack-Nack-Packet with IS-LOOP-ACK flag is generated either by destination, or by the node which has found that the next hop already has NEXT-HOP-ACKS flag (see details in 'Acknowledged Uni-Cast' section above); generating node always specifies itself as a target.
 Hmp-Ack-Nack-Packet with IS-LOOP-ACK flag MUST NOT have IS-NACK flag.

-If Hmp-Ack-Nack-Packet has IS-LOOP-ACK flag, it is processed as specified in 'Uni-cast processing' section above; Hmp-Loop-Ack packet is never sent using 'Guaranteed uni-cast' delivery.
+If Hmp-Ack-Nack-Packet has IS-LOOP-ACK flag, it is processed as specified in 'Uni-cast processing' section above; Hmp-Loop-Ack packet is never sent using 'Acknowledged uni-cast' delivery.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.

 Hmp-Ack-Nack-Packet without IS-LOOP-ACK flag and without IS-NACK flag, is generated as a response to an incoming Hmp-Unicast-Data-Packet with ACKNOWLEDGED-DELIVERY flag, or in response to a packet with IS-LOCAL-ECHO flag (TODO: anything else?).
 It is not retransmitted, but taken as an acknowledgement that the packet has been received.